 I’m standing at the kitchen sink washing dishes and there is an epic battle going on.
-I’m fighting with my housemate about how he damaged my car, and he is yelling back at me.
+I’m fighting with my coworker about how he ruined my presentation, and he is yelling back at me.
 I’m very self-righteous and indignant.
-The problem is, my housemate moved out 2 months ago.
+The problem is, my coworker left the company two months ago.

 THIS epic battle only exists in my head.

 Oh, but real it is!
 I’m coming up with eloquent explanations how things should have been said.
 I’m developing pithy and witty prose to describe this injustice.
 I easily role-play both sides of the argument, anticipating what he will say in return.

 I’m angry, my body is tense, and my shoulders are creeping up towards my ears.
 Frankly, I’m miserable.

 As I get closer to breaking a dish, I stop.
 I stop long enough to realize I’m fighting with a person that’s not even there; or as one my best friends says:

 “drinking the poison and expecting the other person to die.”

 I don’t want to be angry, but this is not the first time I’ve had this argument with my imaginary coworker It’s a ruminating thought, a thought that goes around and around in your head.
 Now, if this thought was about puppies and unicorns, that would likely not be a problem, but this thought is a dreadful battle.

 Here’s the problem: Our thoughts create our reality, and right now my thoughts are making my reality pretty darn awful.